 SECTION – A

-Atomic Structure – Bohr’s model and its limitations, de Broglie equation, Heisenberg uncertainty principle, quantum mechanical operators and the Schrodinger wave equation, physical significance of wave function and its
+Atomic Structure – Bohr’s model and its limitations, de Broglie equation, Heisenberg uncertainty principle, quantum mechanical operators and the Schrodinger wave equation, the physical significance of wave function and its

 characteristics (normalized, orthogonal), radial distribution and shapes od s, p, d and f-orbitals, particle in a one-dimensional box, quantization of electronic energies (qualitative treatment of hydrogen atom).
 Pauli’s exclusion principle, Hund’s rule of maximum multiplicity, Aufbau principle.
-Electronic configuration of atoms, Long form of Periodic table including translawrencium elements.
+Electronic configuration of atoms, a Long form of Periodic table including translawrencium elements.
 Periodicity in properties of the elements such as atomic and ionic radii, ionization potential, electron affinity, electronegativity and hydration

 Nuclear and Radiation Chemistry – Structure of nucleus (shell model), nuclear forces, nuclear stability N/P ratio, nuclear binding energy.
 Kinetics, detection and measurement of radioactivity, Artificial transmutation of elements and nuclear reactions, nuclear fission & fusion, radioactive isotopes and their applications.
 Radio carbon dating, Elementary ideas of radiation chemistry, radiolysis of water and aqueous solutions, unit of radiation chemical yield (G-value), Fricke’s dosimetry.